mrsubudei/forum/README.md

 specific category or several categories to them.
 Writing comments, liking and disliking
 posts and comments.
 Also, searching posts by title, content and category.

+## Properties
+### Categories
+When first users is registered, he/she becomes the admin.
+Only admin can create topics
+for posts.
+Also, only admin can change users' role.
+### Likes/dislikes
+Only registered users are able to like or dislike posts and comments.
+### Activity
+To see posts that you created or liked or disliked, go to profile page and click on relevant
+numbers.
+Only registered users can get this information.

 ## Usage
 To run project:
 ```